-Brightest supermoon of the year will be visible Monday night
+Biggest, brightest supermoon of the year will be visible Monday night

-The moon will be at its biggest and brightest Monday night and early Tuesday morning, coming closest to Earth around 1 a.m.
+The moon will come closest to Earth around 1 a.m.
 Tuesday.

 If you’re up late enough Monday night, take a peek at the moon.
 It will be at its biggest and brightest.